Professor-Codephreak/contextual/README.md

 Customization

-    Modify the styles in style.tcss for customizing the UI appearance.
+    Modify the styles in style.tcss for customizing the UI appearance ├── Set border using a value of the form <bordertype> <color>
+       │     e.g. border: solid red;
+       │     e.g. border: dashed #00ee22;
+       ├── Valid values for <bordertype> are:
+       │   'ascii', 'blank', 'dashed', 'double', 'heavy', 'hidden', 'hkey', 'inner', │   'none', 'outer', 'panel', 'round', 'solid', 'tall', 'thick', 'vkey', or
+       │   'wide'
+       └── Colors can be specified using hex, RGB, or ANSI color names

 Troubleshooting